quictls/quictls/README.md

 There is a community need for a QUIC-capable TLS library.
 This fork is intended as stopgap solution to enable higher level frameworks and runtimes to use QUIC with the proven and reliable TLS functionality from OpenSSL.
-This fork will be maintained until OpenSSL officially provides reasonable support for QUIC implementations.
+This fork will be maintained until OpenSSL officially provides reasonable support for other QUIC implementations.

 This fork can be considered a supported version of [OpenSSL PR 8797](https://github.com/openssl/openssl/pull/8797).
-We will endeavor to track OpenSSL releases within a day or so, and there is an item below about how we'll follow their tagging.
+We will endeavor to track OpenSSL releases within days, and there is an item below about how we'll follow their tagging.

 On to the questions and answers.